A Certifably Correct Algorithm for Generalized Robot-World and Hand-Eye Calibration: Simulation Experiments

 Using the data from our simulation studies, we compare the estimated parameter accuracy of our standard and monocular RWHEC methods to those of five standard RWHEC methods and one monocular RWHEC method.
 The five benchmark RWHEC solvers are the two-stage closed-form methods in \cite{shah_solving_2013} and \cite{wang2022accurate}, the certifiable method in \cite{horn_extrinsic_2023}, the probabilistic method in \cite{dornaika1998simultaneous}, and a local on-manifold method (LOM) of our own design (see Appendix \ref{app:local} for details of our implementation).
 For the monocular RWHEC scenarios, we compare the accuracy of our algorithm to LOM.
 When a scenario has more than one $\Matrix{X}$ to solve for, we compare our methods with \cite{wang2022accurate}, \cite{horn_extrinsic_2023}, and LOM.

 For the solvers that require initialization, we provide random initial values, the solution from \cite{wang2022accurate}, or parameters close to the ground truth.
 For each experiment, our method and the method in \cite{horn_extrinsic_2023} are randomly initialized.
-We attempted randomly initializing LOM, but this scheme resulted in convergence to local minima.
 Consequently, we also initialize the solver in \cite{dornaika1998simultaneous} and LOM using the solution from the method in \cite{wang2022accurate}.
 However, the method in \cite{wang2022accurate} cannot solve monocular RWHEC problems.
-In the monocular RWHEC studies, we initialize LOM with calibration parameters that are within 10 cm and 10$^\circ$ of the ground truth values.
+In the monocular RWHEC studies, we initialize LOM with either random calibration parameters that are within 10 cm and 10$^\circ$ of the ground truth values (close), or rotations sampled uniformly from $\LieGroupSO{3}$ and translations drawn from $[-1, 1]^3$ (random).
 Additionally, we set the initial scale estimate to 1.

 Our globally optimal solver was implemented in Julia with the JuMP modelling language~\citep{dunning2017jump}, which provides convenient access to several general-purpose optimization methods.
 For all experiments in this section and \Cref{sec:HERW-rw}, our algorithm used the conic operator splitting method (COSMO) solver with default parameters except for residual norm convergence tolerances of $\epsilon_{\mathrm{abs}} = \epsilon_{\mathrm{rel}} = 5 \times 10^{-11}$, initial step size $\rho = 10^{-4}$, and a maximum of one million iterations to ensure convergence~\citep{garstka2021cosmo}.
 LOM was implemented in Ceres~\citep{agarwal2022ceres}, and we used default settings with the exception of a maximum of 1000 iterations, a function tolerance of $10^{-15}$, and a gradient tolerance of $10^{-19}$ for all experiments.